haroohie-club/HeiretsuTranslationBuild/README.md

 # Haruhi Heiretsu Translation Bootstrapping

-This repository contains tools for building the Riivolution patch of Suzumiya Haruhi no Heiretsu (The Parallel of Haruhi Suzumiya).
+This repository contains tools for building the translation patch for Suzumiya Haruhi no Heiretsu (The Parallel of Haruhi Suzumiya).

 ## Obtaining a ROM
 In order to build the patch, you will require a copy of the Suzumiya Haruhi no Heiretsu ROM.
 Please purchase the game [here](https://www.play-asia.com/suzumiya-haruhi-no-heiretsu/13/70337j) and then